Offshore roustabout

 Discover what's on offer at your school on Apprenticeships.scot.

-To pass an offshore medical certificate
+All offshore roustabouts must pass an offshore medical test.

 Find the right course for you